chrismartin1511/BlueSquare-TechnicalTest/README.md

-# CM-TechnicalTest
+# BlueSquare-TechnicalTest
-Blue Square Technical Test for Chris Martin
+This is the Blue Square Technical Test

 ## Scenario
 A customer has a web-based solution for creating, managing and closing repair jobs for the business.
 The system is archaic and they don’t have the skills in-house to integrate it with other solutions, but we have access to their database.